-If you just picked up a new HomePod speaker, we've got a ton of information to share with you to make your listening experience even better.
+If you just picked up a new HomePod mini smart speaker or somehow managed to find the larger, original HomePod still for sale, we've got a ton of information to share with you to make your experience even better.
 Setting up your HomePod is simple, and we've made it even easier: Here's a comprehensive guide to help give you everything you need to get started with your HomePod.

 What is HomePod?

 In short: It's Apple's answer to the Amazon Echo line of speakers.
 It's a dedicated speaker that supports Siri for access to Apple Music and HomeKit smart home accessories.

 To be more specific, the original HomePod is a premium sound system packed into a 7-inch tall package.
 It has a specially engineered audio design to produce quality sound throughout your entire room — even if it's in a corner.
 The HomePod is simply one of the best smart speakers around when it comes to sound, but Apple quietly discontinued the original model in early 2021.

 The HomePod mini — while significantly smaller, still focuses on delivering great sound.
 Apple's compact speaker is surprisingly powerful, providing room-filling sound for smaller areas like bedrooms.
 The tiny size also makes it easier to fit into areas like kitchens or even bathrooms.

 Both HomePods have Siri baked-in, so no matter which one you choose, you can use them to play tunes through Apple Music, send messages, make phone calls, and control your HomeKit-enabled devices.
 For more details on the differences between the two HomePod models, then check out our full breakdown: HomePod vs. HomePod mini.

 How to switch to HomePod from Amazon Echo, Google Home, or Sonos